Actively Recruiting

 You may qualify if you...

-- Ultrasonographic evidence of mild-to-moderate carpal tunnel syndrome
+- Diagnosed with mild-to-moderate carpal tunnel syndrome confirmed by ultrasound.

-- Numbness and pain in median nerve area for at least 3 months
+- Symptoms of numbness and pain in the median nerve area lasting at least 3 months.

-- Nerve conduction studies consistent with carpal tunnel syndrome per guidelines
+- Nerve conduction studies consistent with carpal tunnel syndrome as per guidelines.

-- Median nerve cross-sectional area at wrist greater than 12 mm2 indicating mild-to-moderate CTS
+- Median nerve cross-sectional area at the wrist greater than 12 mm2 indicating mild-to-moderate CTS.

 You will not qualify if you...

-- Presence of brachial plexopathy, thoracic outlet syndrome, polyneuropathy, radiculopathy, or other peripheral nerve lesions in upper limb
+- Coexisting brachial plexopathy, thoracic outlet syndrome, polyneuropathy, radiculopathy, or other peripheral nerve lesions in the upper limb.

-- History of thyroid deficiency, uncontrolled diabetes, rheumatoid arthritis, or G6PD deficiency
+- History of thyroid deficiency, uncontrolled diabetes, rheumatoid arthritis, or glucose-6-phosphate dehydrogenase deficiency.

-- Refusal to complete pain scale or nerve conduction studies before and after injection
+- Unwillingness to complete pain scale or nerve conduction studies before and after injection.

 AI-Screening